-City Council appoints one Councillor to each of the Advisory Committees as a non-voting resource member.
+City Council appoints one Councillor to each of the Advisory Committees as a non-voting resource member for their elected term.
 The appointed Councillor acts as a liaison to the Committee by providing information when appropriate on Council's initiatives within the Committee's mandate.

-City's Administration
+City Administration

 Representatives of the City's Administration that are expected to attend Advisory Committee meetings are outlined in each of the Terms of Reference.
-Appointments are at the discretion of the General Manager of the Departments specifically outlined in the Terms of Reference.
+Appointments are at the discretion of the General Manager of the Divisions specifically outlined in the Terms of Reference.